 We’d bored the kids with several historical sites so, when they expressed interest in Kiddie Land, we decided to have a look.

-My older daughter wanted to explore the dungeon (where you pay admission to be scared—who thinks up these things?) so I went with her while my husband, Manley (nickname), took our youngest daughter to run around the play area.
+My older daughter wanted to explore the dungeon (where you pay admission to be scared—who thinks up these things?) so I went with her while my husband, Gary, took our youngest daughter to run around the play area.

 The storybook playhouses were spread out over an acre of land, so there was a lot to explore.

 After about an hour, I’d had all the dungeon frights I could take (not my idea of fun), and we gathered everyone up to head home.

 As we’re walking back to the car, Gary realized his wedding ring was missing.
 It must have fallen off in the playground.

 I looked at him and then looked back at the vast play area.

 We were getting tired, the kids were worn out, but I knew it would drive me crazy if we left without first trying to find the ring.